 11. Dressmaking and Dress Design.
 Five hours a week.
 Open only to those students who are particularly interested in costume design and dressmaking, and who have a practical background of dress construction.
 Persons having had experience in making clothes for others should find this course particularly valuable and should be able to use it as a basis for further commercial work.
 Total laboratory registration limited to fourteen students.
 Practice, M T W Th F, 2-4.30.
 Home Economics Building 265.
-Miss---.
+Miss ----.

 In this course dress design and technic are emphasized.
-The problems include making a simple cotton dress; using a commercial pattern; designing a pattern; making a lingerie waist and wool skirt.
+The problems include making a simple cotton dress; using a commercial pattern; designing a pattern; making a lingerie waist and a wool skirt.
 The last problem will depend upon the ability of the student.
 Students provide all dress materials, subject to the approval of the instructor.
 Estimated cost of dress materials, \$20 to \$30.
 Laboratory fee, to cover cost of laboratory materials, \$3.

 15. Elementary Millinery.
 Two hours a week.
-Practice, W, 8-10, F, 8-9, 10-11.
+Practice, W, 8-10, P, 8-9, 10-11.
 Home Economics Building 265.
 Total laboratory registration limited to twenty students.
-Miss Hillhouse.
+Miss HILLHOUSE.

-This course considers methods of manipulation in the construction of straw and fabric hats; use and renovating of old materials; preparation of trimmings; study of design in hats, their becomingness and cost.
+This course considers method of manipulation in the construction of straw and fabric hats; use and renovating of old materials; preparation of trimmings; study of design in hats, their becomingness and cost.
 Students provide all hat materials, subject to the approval of the instructor.
 Estimated cost of materials from \$6 to \$10.
 Laboratory fees, to cover cost of laboratory material, \$3.

 20. Household Management.
 Three hours a week.
 M T Th, 8.
 Home Economics Building 265.
-Miss ----.
+Miss

-This course includes a study of the source and division of the income of the household; making of the budget; cost of food, shelter, and clothing; cost of equipment; family welfare; standards of living; elimination of waste; methods of saving; problem of domestic service; marketing; personal and household accounts, bank accounts, savings, and investments.
+This course includes a study of the source and division of the income of the household; making of the budget; cost of food, shelter, and clothing; cost of equipment;